 Please submit your application in .pdf format to deanofstudents [at] mcgill.ca

-Applications should be received by June 15th for the following fiscal year.
-Subject to the availability of funds, summer and early autumn applications involving clearly time sensitive or fleeting opportunities that could not have been anticipated in time for the regular deadline might also be considered.
+Applications should be received by Friday October 22nd, 2021.
+Subject to the availability of funds, Winter applications involving clearly time sensitive or fleeting opportunities that could not have been anticipated in time for the regular deadline might also be considered.
 The Dean of Students may also invite applications for targeted projects.
 The same review process will apply to all proposals.

 Successful past projects have included most or all of the following elements:

 - Request a modest vs. a large budget (large budget = more than $3000)